snigi-gupta/AttendingUniversityAtBuffalo/README.md

 *This repository is a contribution of many UB students.*

 - Download the entire packet and go through the documents to get all your queries answered.
+- Click on the green button marked 'code' and then click on 'Download .zip'